timmo-x/irc_grokbot/README.md

 ## x.ai Grok IRC Chat Bot
 Edit the chat_grok.conf and keywords in the .py file to your preferred liking.
+Be sure to put the bot's nick in the keywords section as it only responds to keywords added.

 Replace xai-REDACTED with your API key found here: https://console.x.ai/